 In 1539, probably while the survivors of Narvaez' crew were making their way across the country, another Spanish explorer, Hernando De Soto, sailed nine ships into Tampa Bay.
 There he put

 Timucuans.
 While some of their leaders were giants, most of these people stood, on average, only a foot taller than the explorers.
-Their vast territory extended from Tampa Bay north
+Their vast territory extended from Tampa Bay north to the

 As De Soto marched through the various Indian provinces, he met with their caciques.
-It was his custom after these conferences to courteously "detain" the cacique and some of his nobles--
+It was his custom after these conferences to courteously "detain" the cacique and some of his nobles--as a

 precaution against attack.
 He also required them to furnish him with porters.
 The Indians' reaction to this policy varied.
-After some reluctance, the cacique of Ocala, "an Indian of
+After some reluctance, the cacique of Ocala, "an Indian of enormous size and

-Apalachee around Tallahassee, described as "a man of monstrous proportions,"13 refused even to meet with De Soto, but a party led by the governor himself finally captured the giant and
+Tallahassee, described as "a man of monstrous proportions,"13 refused even to meet with De Soto, but a party led by the governor himself finally captured the giant and brought him in.

 After wintering at Ambaica Apalachee, the Spanish explorers crossed over into Georgia.
 But there they received a kindly reception, with the nation of the Creeks greeting them everywhere in a

 by the governor's invitation to accompany him offered no serious objection.
 So all went well--until De Soto's company reached the borders of the giant cacique Tuscaloosa.
-As
+As suzerain over many

 Tuscaloosa's heir apparent, who, at eighteen years, already stood as tall as his father, came to De Soto while he stayed at Tallise, a large Indian town located on the bank of a great river.
 The

-not without reason, are led captive by your perfection and power; that wheresoever lies your path you receive gifts and obedience, which he knows are all your due; and that he longs
+not without reason, are led captive by your perfection and power; that wheresoever lies your path you receive gifts and obedience, which he knows are all your due; and that he longs to see you

-to see you as much as he could desire for the continuance of life.
-Thus, he sends me to offer you his person, his lands, his subjects; to say, that wheresoever it shall please you to go through
+as much as he could desire for the continuance of life.
+Thus, he sends me to offer you his person, his lands, his subjects; to say, that wheresoever it shall please you to go through his territories,

-of the camp, and fifteen cavalrymen entered the village where he was quartered.
-Having heard daily reports from his scouts on De Soto's progress, the Indian chieftain was prepared to
+camp, and fifteen cavalrymen entered the village where he was quartered.
+Having heard daily reports from his scouts on De Soto's progress, the Indian chieftain was prepared to receive them in

-receive them in state.
+state.
 As they rode in, they saw Tuscaloosa stationed on a high place, seated on a mat.
-Around him stood one hundred of his noblemen, all dressed in richly colored mantles
+Around him stood one hundred of his noblemen, all dressed in richly colored mantles and plumes.

-their horses curvet and caracole as they passed.
-Determined to excite his at ten-ti on, some spurred their horses up to his very feet, to which "he, with great gravity, and seemingly with
+horses curvet and caracole as they passed.
+Determined to excite his at ten-ti on, some spurred their horses up to his very feet, to which "he, with great gravity, and seemingly with indifference, now

 Two days later De Soto decided to resume his journey toward Mobile.17 He also decided to take Tuscaloosa with him.
 On these marches the cacique in custody always rode alongside the

-pack horse accustomed to heavy burdens proved strong enough to carry the chief.
+horse accustomed to heavy burdens proved strong enough to carry the chief.
 But when he mounted Tuscaloosa's feet almost touched the ground.
-This description accords with
+This description accords with Garcilaso de la

 the two men some distance from camp and killed them.
-When De Soto questioned Tuscaloosa about their whereabouts, the cacique testily replied that the Indians were not the white
+When De Soto questioned Tuscaloosa about their whereabouts, the cacique testily replied that the Indians were not the white men's

-men's keepers.
+keepers.
 Vigilance was now increased, and the governor dispatched two of his best men to Mobile under the pretext of making arrangements for provisions.
-Four days later, as the
+Four days later, as the Spaniards

-with many feathers of very brilliant colors, came out to greet them.
+many feathers of very brilliant colors, came out to greet them.
 A group of young Indian maidens followed, dancing and singing to music played on rude instruments.
 The governor entered the town

 with Tuscaloosa, his son, and the cacique's entourage.
 Seven or eight men of his own guard plus four cavalrymen also accompanied him.
 They seated themselves in a piazza.
 From here, De Soto

 saw that there were only about eighty houses, but several of them large enough to hold one thousand to fifteen hundred people.
-Unknown to him, more than two thousand
+Unknown to him, more than two thousand Indian warriors now

-attempting to regain custody of the chief, a tussle between a Spaniard and an Indian ignited an all-out war.
+to regain custody of the chief, a tussle between a Spaniard and an Indian ignited an all-out war.
 Under a hail of arrows, De Soto and most of his men retreated from the village.
 The governor then

 ordered the town besieged.
 After a time, the Spaniards gained entry, set fire to the buildings, and conducted a massacre.
-According to Alvaro Fernandez, about two thousand
+According to Alvaro Fernandez, about two thousand five hundred Indians

 (See Arizona Giants; California Giants; Cocopa Giants; Copafi; Coronado's Giant Discoveries; Florida Giants; Graveyards of the Giants; Horned Giants; Indiana Giants; Mississippi and Texas